Neighbourhood planning - West Dorset, Weymouth & Portland

 These powers have been granted through the Localism Act and Regulations.

-The Bridport Area Neighbourhood Plan has been submitted to Dorset Council.
+Dorset Council formerly made the Bridport Area Neighbourhood Plan on 5 May 202.
 More information is available on our Bridport Area Neighbourhood Plan page.

-The Broadwindsor Neighbourhood Plan has been submitted to West Dorset District Council.
-More information is available on our Broadwindsor Neighbourhood Plan page.
+The independent examiner’s report on the Portland Neighbourhood Plan examination has been received.
+More information is available on our Portland Neighbourhood Plan page.

 There is support available to local communities preparing neighbourhood plans or development orders.
 However there is an expectation that local people should volunteer and, where necessary, find additional funding, to do what work is needed - this may be through sponsorship from a local business, various fund-raising events or other sources.
 So you may want to start thinking about how you go about raising this support.